 The hospice care team and the patient’s physician will determine the best level of care.

-Routine Home Hospice Care
+Routine In-Home Hospice Care

 Routine Home Hospice Care involves regularly scheduled visits by the hospice care team to meet the medical, emotional, spiritual, and practical needs of patients and their loved ones.
 It is provided nearly anywhere a patient calls home – a private residence, a nursing home or residential facility, or a contracted inpatient facility or hospital.